With summer winding down in Bishop, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s dirty, you can freshen it by pouring diluted bleach through the tube to clean the line.
-Or you can get a new tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can freshen it by pouring thinned bleach through the tube to clean the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Bishop Heating & Air Conditioning can make your unit more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to plan your annual maintenance!
+We also have practical service agreements, so you won’t forget to schedule your annual maintenance!